-5. Take one dough ball and place it on a large, smooth work space.
+5. Take one dough ball, with some of the oil, and place it on a large, smooth work space.
 Pat the dough flat with the palm of your hand and start pressing it gently, to flatten it.
 Now, very gently, with your fingers, start pressing and pulling the dough from all sides, so it stretches and turns into a paper-thin circle, about 9.5” (24cm).
 If using, mix the Tahini with a bit of oil from the pan, and drizzle a bit over it.

 5. Filling: The Swiss Chard: place a generous handful of the cut Swiss Chard at one end of the circle.
 Top with a bit of the cheese, salt and pepper.
 Gently fold the dough over the filling, and roll into a roulade, then form it into a spiral.
 Place in the baking sheet and sprinkle with sesame seeds.

 The zucchini or potato-cheese filling: fold the dough ends, from all sides, towards the center, creating a square.
 Place a tablespoon of the filling on the center and fold into a triangle or a rectangle.
 Sprinkle sesame seeds on top.